maryam-ebrahim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task 13: creates a directory called my_dir with permissions 751 in the working directory

 task 14:  changes the group owner to school for the file hello

+task 15: changes the owner to vincent and the group owner to staff for all the files and directories in the working directory